gsimsekfb/my_server_actix_web/src/db_1_basics_sql_nosql.md

 - so no duplication — each fact lives in exactly one place
 - joins reassemble related data at query time

+Note:
+For highly interconnected data, the document model is awkward, the relational model is acceptable, and graph models are the most natural.
+Src: Designing Data Intensive Applications by Martin Kleppmann 2017

 e.g.

 We want `orders.user_id` to reference `users.id` — Alice's name is stored once in `users`, and every order just points to it via `user_id`.